lucidlemon/paradeiser/README.md

 ### v 0.1.0
 Paradeiser is now visible on Desktop systems aswell, if you want to supress this behaviour, just set the `$paradeiser-mobile-only` variable to true while importing the paradeiser_variables.

+### v 0.1.2
+Added paradeiser-hidden-* classes for hiding links on different devices.
+This way you can move links from the navbar to the overflow menu when switching to mobile